 This site contains the project areas and turbine layouts in southern Ontario, along with important conservation areas and transmission lines.
 When you click below a new window will open and you will see two maps.
-They are based on Google Maps, so you can zoom in and pan around with your mouse.
+They are both based on Google Maps, so you can zoom in and pan around with your mouse.
 The left-hand map shows the project areas, which are either based on where the turbines are or on the project study area.
 When you move the mouse over them their names will appear above the map.

-When you click in a particular area the individual turbines for that project will be presented in the right-hand map for many of the projects - if you get a "file not found" message I probably haven't located the turbines yet, or turbines aren't involved.
+When you click in a particular area the individual turbines for that project will be presented in the right-hand map for many of the projects - if you get a "not available" message I probably haven't located the individual turbines yet, or turbines aren't involved.
 Each red circle is one turbine, and the circles have a radius of 550 metres, the Ontario noise setback.
+If the circles just meet the turbines are within 1100 metres of each other, and if they overlap they are closer than that.
+Recall that downwind turbulence is a major sapper of turbine efficiency - to avoid it turbines should be at least 1000 metres apart, preferably 1500 (15 times typical rotor diameter).
 The smaller yellow circles have a radius of 10 metres.

 I'll be working on improving the presentation as well as adding projects as I get the time.
 If you have requests, either for new/better functions, or something that doesn't work, or adding/correcting the project information please send me an email and let me know.
 Thanks for looking.